 At the beginning of November 1917, the Saanich V.O.N. board of management realized that “some special effort would have to be made with a view to securing some sort of conveyance to take the nurses over the very wide field they have to cover.
 A horse and buggy, however, was the best that could even remotely be aspired to, and up to date the board had not seen their way to securing this conveyance permanently.”
 (The Daily Colonist November 16 1917)

 Superintendent of the Victorian Order of Nurses Mrs. J. Charlotte Hanington wanted to address this issue.
 Mrs. Hanington is quoted in The Daily Colonist on August 23 1917: “The question of transportation, Mrs. Hanington believes, must be solved before the lonely woman is reached.
 A nurse cannot go where there are no roads.
-To some extent is possible to meet the difficulty by supplying the nurse with a car.
+To some extent it is possible to meet the difficulty by supplying the nurse with a car.
 In this connection Mrs. Hanington again referred to Burnaby.
 Here roads were good and one woman with a runabout could do so much or more than two without one.
 Even in Victoria a car would more than pay for the expenditure in the saving of time and effort on the part of the nurses….”

 Ottawa November 10 1917